If rice pudding and peach crisp had a baby, it would be a deliciously comforting bowl of this cinnamon-spiced baked peach oatmeal.

-Technically, this baked peach oatmeal is a breakfast.
-But it is so very good and just lightly sweet enough that it could also be a dessert at the end of a soothing meal.
+However, this baked oatmeal recipe is so very good and just lightly sweet enough that it could also be a dessert at the end of a soothing meal.
 Rather than just oatmeal, it has a custardy texture and taste to it, with a hint of brown sugar and warm peaches to keep you coming back for just one more bite.
+For dessert, I serve it with a scoop of vanilla ice cream.

-And now for my dish of comfort and contentment, all rolled into one; Baked Peach Oatmeal.
-I hope you’ll get to make it soon and eat it slowly savoring every bit.
+So for a dish of comfort and contentment, all rolled into one, you must try my baked peach oatmeal.
+I hope you’ll get to make it soon and eat it slowly, savoring every bite.

 - Brown sugar